Scilly naval disaster of 1707: Loss of the ships

 Shovell's fleet of twenty-one ships left Gibraltar on 29 September, with HMS Association serving as his own flagship, HMS Royal Anne as flagship of Vice-Admiral of the Blue Sir George Byng and HMS Torbay as flagship of Rear-Admiral of the Blue Sir John Norris.
 The passage was marked by extremely bad weather and constant squalls and westerly gales.
 As the fleet sailed out on the Atlantic, passing the Bay of Biscay on their way to England, the weather worsened, and on most days it was impossible to take the observations needed to determine their latitude.
 On 21 October they came into the soundings, with depths of 93–130 fathoms (about 170–240 metres), indicating that they were coming onto the edge of the continental shelf.
 At noon that day the weather cleared and good readings of latitude were obtained, at 48° 50–57' N. Taken together these observations suggested a location about 200 miles west-southwest of Scilly.
 This was the last observation of latitude, and the rest of the voyage relied on dead reckoning.

 Due to the known difficulties of long-distance navigation, it was common practice at the time to send out a frigate to look for a returning fleet, in order to help guide the fleet safely to port.
-HMS Tartar was sent out from Plymouth on 21 October, but returned on the 24th without encountering Shovell's fleet.
+HMS Tartar was sent out from Plymouth on 21 October, but returned on 24 October without finding Shovell's fleet.

-Early on the 21st, the wind had backed from north to southwest, giving the fleet a favourable wind, sailing east-northeast.
-At 11 AM, three ships were detached to head to Falmouth on convoy duty.
-At 4 PM on 22 October, the fleet hove-to and again took soundings.
+Early on 21 October, the wind had backed from north to southwest, giving the fleet a favourable wind, sailing east-northeast.
+At 11 am, three ships were detached to head to Falmouth on convoy duty.
+At 4 pm on 22 October, the fleet hove-to and again took soundings.
 The wind continued to be favourable, though visibility was poor and night was approaching.
-Presumably believing that the channel was open, Shovell gave the order to sail on, at about 6 PM.
-The fleet headed east-by-north until at about 8 PM the flagship and several other vessels found themselves among the rocks to the southwest of St Agnes Island.
+Presumably believing that the channel was open, Shovell gave the order to sail on, at about 6 pm.
+The fleet headed east-by-north until at about 8 pm the flagship and several other vessels found themselves among the rocks to the southwest of St Agnes Island in the Isles of Scilly.
 Four ships were lost when they struck the rocks: